 Please click here to see School of Education & Human Development information.

 The Education and Human Development major focuses on engaging Colorado's rapidly diversifying student and family population.
 It combines cutting-edge research with real classroom experiences.
-You'll learn from innovative faculty members who are locally, nationally and internationally recognized for their research in middle school mathematics education.
-They will provide you with a robust knowledge base and relevant learning experiences in transforming deep content knowledge into learning experiences for youth across multiple cultural contexts as it relates to teaching youth in grades 6 through 8.
-You'll engage in powerful classroom experiences and benefit from our rich 20-year history of partnering with schools to prepare teachers.
+You'll learn from innovative faculty members who are locally, nationally and internationally recognized for their research in early childhood education.
+They will provide you with a robust knowledge base and relevant learning experiences in children's thinking, culturally responsive education, and supporting English language learners, as well as technology as it relates to teaching children in grades kindergarten through sixth grade.
+You'll engage in powerful classroom experiences and benefit from our rich 20-year history of partnerships with local school districts.

-The middle school mathematics program ensures that you will develop deep content knowledge important to become a successful mathematics teacher with courses in calculus, abstract math, statistics and more.
-You will also be prepared with the methods and foundations coursework that will make you a highly effective, innovative and compassionate middle mathematics teacher skilled in improving student performance and reaching the needs of today's diverse learners in a variety of school settings.
+We will prepare you to become a highly effective, innovative and compassionate early childhood teacher skilled in improving student performance and reaching the needs of today's diverse learners in a variety of school settings.
 You will have the skills to be a teacher leader.
 CU Denver graduates often go on to acquire positions in educational leadership as their careers progress.

-- This is an on-campus program with a variety of delivery options for many of our courses including hybrid, evening, weekend, and online courses.
+- This is an on-campus program in Trinidad and Alamosa with a variety of delivery options for many of our courses including hybrid, evening, weekend, and online courses.

 Declaring This Major